-Have a written strategy:
+Have a Written Strategy:

 Develop a written action plan that lays out what you want to achieve and how you plan to get there, monitor your progress and make changes as necessary.
 In order to achieve your financial goals, you need to be both proactive and reactive.
-Proactive in your planning but reactive to changes that come up on your road to financial independence.
+Proactive in your planning but reactive to changes that come up on your road to financial confidence.
 There are a number of material changes that can affect you, like having children, changing jobs, inheriting money, getting a divorce, becoming disabled, being diagnosed with a critical illness and bad market performance.
 We can help you get a written strategy in place to serve as a guide where we monitor your progress, face problems head on as they arise, seek remedy for those problems and hold each other accountable along the way.

 At the end of the month, quarter or year you will eventually review and track your investment performance and end up with a number.
 The number will simply state how you performed.
 Did you make money?
 Did you lose money?
 A component of that number often overlooked is the amount of that number which you derived from income.
 If you made an average return of 10% and 2%, for example, of that was derived from portfolio income, then the other 8% was growth or “if come”.
 We strive to maximize “income” in our client’s portfolios.

 Our goal is to help you take advantage of a market inefficiency, and use the tools that are available to you through the capital markets.
-We believe that you should incorporate alternative investments, when suitable, into your portfolio to help balance risk and exposure to the volatility of the stock market.
+We believe that you should incorporate alternative investments**, when suitable, into your portfolio to help balance risk and exposure to the volatility of the stock market.
 Our open architecture platform allows us to use products and solutions from many of the industry’s leading companies.
 This enables us to find the right fit for your portfolio.
-We utilize advanced strategies such as Roth conversion to maximize tax efficiency and tools like variable annuities to provide you with guaranteed lifetime income and death benefits to maximize your assets.
+We utilize advanced strategies such as Roth conversion to maximize tax efficiency and tools like variable annuities*** to provide you with guaranteed lifetime income and death benefits to help maximize your assets.

 The information herein has been prepared for educational purposes only and does not constitute an offer to purchase or sell securitized real estate investments.
 Because investors situations and objectives vary this information is not intended to indicate suitability for any particular investor.